void

 Background

-Baikal is the largest fresh-water reserve on earth and the deepest lake.
-Lake Baikal is situated in sourthern Siberia in Russia, not far from the border with Mongolia.
+Lake Baikal is the largest fresh-water reserve on earth and the deepest lake.
+Lake Baikal is situated in southern Siberia in Russia, not far from the border with Mongolia.

 Jaroslav Hašek knew the area from his time as member of the city soviet in Irkutsk in 1920.